nychealth/EH-dataportal/README.md

 ## Development

-- On your local, start the server with `hugo serve --environment local`
+- On your local, start the server with ```hugo serve --environment local --disableFastRender```
+    - ```hugo serve``` starts the server - you can then browse the site at http://localhost:1313/ehs-data-portal-frontend-temp
+    - ```--environment local``` specifies that it will serve the site for the local environment, using content from ```/config/local/config.toml```
+    - ```--disableFastRender``` turns off fast render mode, so more small changes are rapidly served
 - Develop on branches labelled hotfix-, content-, or feature-.
+Keep branch work focused on discrete tasks to avoid merge conflicts later.
+- Merge into development to test.
+    - Run a build with ```hugo --environment local```.
+The ```hugo``` command builds a fresh version of the site to ```/docs```.
+    - Development is served on githubpages.
+- Branches that pass testing and are ready for primetime can then be merged into main.
-- After merging branches into main, run a new build on main to /docs.
+- After merging branches into main, run a new build on main.

 ## Architecture

-Development is largely done in the /content and the /themes directories.
+Generally, Hugo works by combining content (in markdown, located in /content) with templates (located in the /themes) - you'll notice that these two directories have identical structures, because Hugo combines /content/data_stories, for example, with templates in /themes/layouts/data_stories.
+Templates can include Hugo code (which you can identify by {{ curly brackets }}.
+When Hugo serves or builds the site, it runs code, inserts content into the HTML, and produces static pages.

 Functionality worth noting for ongoing development:

 ### Navigation
 The nav menu will highlight the content area (e.g., "Data Stories") when the user is on that area's landing page, or on a subpage within that directory.
 For this to work, each markdown file (especially subpages) needs the following in the front matter: